stefanpetschinka/graph-loop/README.md

 ## Authorship

-The Graph Loop was developed and published by Stefan Petschinka, founder of richresults.ai.
+The Graph Loop was developed and published by The Graph Loop was developed and published by Stefan Petschinka, AEO Strategist, Entity Architect and Founder of richresults.ai.

 - Author profile: https://www.richresults.ai/stefan-petschinka.html
 - ORCID: https://orcid.org/0009-0009-8223-0339